guswynn/seabird-core/README.md

 This server acts only as an event broker - you will need both a running chat backend and some sort of plugin in order for anything visible to happen.

-### Go

-The Go version uses the official gRPC libraries for a server implementation but a semi-custom http Handler in order to support grpc-web.

 ### Rust

 The Rust version uses `tonic` for a gRPC server implementation.